Should you be using AI to manage your health in 2026?

 Try: “What are probiotics actually addressing?
 What situations would make them more or less relevant?”

+You stop collecting instructions and start building understanding.
 Your research assistant can help you map the territory.
 You’re the one who decides where to go.

-Starting point: You don’t need perfect prompts
+You don’t need perfect prompts to start

-The examples in this article range from simple to sophisticated—start where you are.
+The examples in this article range from simple to sophisticated — start where you are.

 Instead of: “What should I take for sleep?”

 Try: “What factors affect sleep?
-What would help me work out what’s relevant for me?”Instead of: “Give me a protocol for gut issues”
+What would help me work out what’s relevant for me?”

-Try: “What commonly causes gut issues?
-How would I tell which might apply to me?”As you learn what matters, your prompts will naturally get more specific.
+As you learn what matters, your prompts will naturally get more specific.
 The principle stays the same: ask your research assistant for understanding, not instructions.

 A good tool sharpens your thinking.
 A bad use of a tool replaces it.